Maintaining the Union of Unit Discs under Insertions with Near-Optimal Overhead: Abstract

 \section{Abstract}

-We present efficient data structures for problems on unit discs and arcs of their boundary in the plane. (i) We give an output-sensitive algorithm for the dynamic maintenance of the union of $n$ unit discs under insertions in $O(k \log^2 n)$ update time and $O(n)$ space, where $k$ is the combinatorial complexity of the structural change in the union due to the insertion of the new disc. (ii) As part of the solution of (i) we devise a fully dynamic data structure for the maintenance of lower envelopes of pseudo-lines, which we believe is of independent interest.
-The structure has $O(\log^2 n)$ update time and $O(\log n)$ vertical ray shooting query time.
-To achieve this performance, we devise a new algorithm for finding the intersection between two lower envelopes of pseudo-lines in $O(\log n)$ time, using \emph{tentative} binary search; the lower envelopes are special in that at $x=-\infty$ any pseudo-line contributing to the first envelope lies below every pseudo-line contributing to the second envelope. (iii) We also present a dynamic range searching structure for a set of circular arcs of unit radius (not necessarily on the boundary of the union of the corresponding discs), where the ranges are unit discs, with $O(n \log n)$ preprocessing time, $O(n^{1/2+\varepsilon} + \ell)$ query time and $O(\log^2 n)$ amortized update time, where $\ell$ is the size of the output and for any $\varepsilon>0$.
-The structure requires $O(n)$ storage space.
+We present efficient dynamic data structures for maintaining the union of unit discs and the lower envelope of pseudo-lines in the plane.
+More precisely, we present three main results in this paper: \begin{itemize} \item[(i)] We present a linear-size data structure to maintain the union of a set of unit discs under insertions.
+It can insert a disc and update the union in $O((k+1) \log^2 n)$ time, where $n$ is the current number of unit discs and $k$ is the combinatorial complexity of the structural change in the union due to the insertion of the new disc.
+It can also compute, within the same time bound, the area of the union after the insertion of each disc. \item[(ii)] We propose a linear-size data structure for maintaining the lower envelope of a set of $x$-monotone pseudo-lines.
+It can handle insertion/deletion of a pseudo-line in $O(\log^2 n)$ time; for a query point $x_0\in\reals$, it can report, in $O(\log n)$ time, the point on the lower envelope with $x$-coordinate $x_0$; and for a query point $q\in\R^2$, it can return all $k$ pseudo-lines lying below $q$ in time $O(\log n+k\log^2 n)$. \item[(iii)] We present a linear-size data structure for storing a set of circular arcs of unit radius (not necessarily on the boundary of the union of the corresponding discs), so that for a query unit disc $D$, all input arcs intersecting $D$ can be reported in $O(n^{1/2+\eps} + k)$ time, where $k$ is the output size and $\eps > 0$ is an arbitrarily small constant.
+A unit-circle arc can be inserted or deleted in $O(\log^2 n)$ time. \end{itemize}